 \paragraph{Potential Impact.} The proposed Time-Correlated Video Bridge Matching (TCVBM) framework is designed for generative modeling and manipulation with sequential video data.
 Unlike traditional diffusion and bridge matching methods, which often ignore the intrinsic temporal structure of data, TCVBM explicitly models inter-sequence correlations.
 This principle are applicable not only to video but also to other types of sequences, such as audio signals or time series, where temporal consistency is important.
 The flexibility in defining prior process parameters, such as tridiagonal matrices for local correlations, allows for the method to be adapted to specific applications.

 \paragraph{Limitations.} This work has several limitations.
-First, the reliance on a predefined tridiagonal matrix prior is likely insufficient for capturing the complex nature of temporal dependencies in real-world data, particularly long-range and non-linear dynamics.
-Consequently, the exploration of more sophisticated interpolants -- potentially modeling correlations in a feature space via adapters rather than directly between frames-is a critical direction for future work.
-Second, the computational cost of the iterative sampling process precludes real-time application.
-Finally, while the proposed approach offers a novel theoretical framework, its empirical validation is currently limited to the MovingMNIST dataset.
-Broader evaluation on large-scale, real-world datasets, complemented by human evaluation, is essential to substantiate its practical effectiveness and robustness.
+First, the predefined tridiagonal prior may be insufficient for complex, long-range, or non-linear temporal dependencies in real-world data; future work should explore more sophisticated interpolants, such as those modeling correlations in feature space.
+Second, due to the computational cost, empirical validation is currently limited to MovingMNIST dataset.
+Broader evaluation on large-scale real-world datasets and human assessment are needed to confirm its practical effectiveness and robustness.